320+ General knowledge questions and answers to choose from for your virtual quiz - TheNewsTrace

 Questions

-- Which two books do Joey and Rachel swap in season 3’s ‘The One The place Monica and Richard Are Simply Mates’?
+- Which two books do Joey and Rachel swap in season 3’s ‘The One The place Monica and Richard Are Simply Associates’?

-- Which sitcom makes Joey homesick for America in ‘The One with Ross’s Marriage ceremony’?
+- Which sitcom makes Joey homesick for America in ‘The One with Ross’s Wedding ceremony’?

 - What’s the title of Phoebe’s elusive roommate whom he by no means meet?